wp-plugins/antirobot-contact-form/readme.txt

 == Description ==

-*Note: AntiRobot Contact Form is available in English and German.*
+*Note: AntiRobot Contact Form is available in English, French and German.*

 = Simple and fast - but secure! =
 *Don't waste your time* setting up a fast and secure contact form.
 Inspired by popular contact form plugins, AntiRobot Contact Form removes the struggle of complicated configuration and delivers a secure contact form solution built on top of Google's reCAPTCHA 2.0 API while remaining super simple.
 Get started within minutes!